IATA-Cargo/ONE-Record/working_draft/API/docs/security/access-control.md

 In Web Access Control, an ACL consists of a set of **Authorizations**.
 Each Authorization is a single rule for access, such as "entities A and B may write to resource C", described with a set of RDF properties.

-In the context of ONE Record, the definition of the following three types of permissions is RECOMMENDED:
+In the context of ONE Record, three types of authorization can be identified:

 1. **Single Authorization** – when a single organization (identified by its Organization URI) from the Internet of Logistics has access to a Logistics Object.
 2. **Group Authorization** – when a group of organizations has access to the Logistics Object.
 The ONE Record Server can define internally groups of access such as Airlines, Ground Handlers, Customs, etc.
-3. **Public” Authorization** – when every authenticated organization can access the Logistics Object URI can retrieve the data.
+3. **Public Authorization** – when every authenticated organization can access the Logistics Object URI can retrieve the data.

+The implementor of ONE Record server MUST implement **Single Authorization** and **Public Authorization** while **Group Authorization** is RECOMMENDED.